 I just adore this little sweetie.
 My youngest daughter calls her “Ladybug”.
 Well, Ladybug is just about the happiest little baby I’ve ever met.
 She gave me smiles, smirks, silly faces, serious looks, and pretty much everything in-between.
 These photos are from the first two of four sessions as part of the Baby Steps, Baby’s first-year plan.
 Her color “theme” is bright colors so the collage photo for 3 months features a bright pink flower and a bright orange one in the 6-month pose.

-So, first I’ll share a few of my favorites from the 6 month portrait session.
+So, first I’ll share a few of my favorites from the 6-month portrait session.
 I just love the hot pink beads with her bright flower headband!
-Nothing cuter that a little baby bootie, huh?
+Nothing cuter than a little baby bootie, huh?
 That hat box belongs to the client’s family (I need one of those… I should probably get one before they are gone.)
 LOL That’s her pig and we thought it was SO cute when she was playing with it and the dress-up pearls.
 It was such a fun session!!
-Oh, and mom kept with the silver theme with another beautiful dress.
+Oh, and mom kept the silver theme with another beautiful dress.
 I love it!

-And here are a few from her 3 month photo shoot.
+And here are a few from her 3-month photoshoot.
 Don’t you love her silver dress?
 It’s so nontraditional and absolutely adorable!
 I wanted a pose where the dress was completely visible.
 The last one was the perfect way to show it off and show her sweet smile!
-The 3 month photo session is often the toughest one for smiles and keeping baby’s attention.
+The 3-month photo session is often the toughest one for smiles and keeping the baby’s attention.
 Thankfully, this was a very enjoyable session!
 Here she is…

 Thanks for visiting the blog!